swan-io/use-form/README.md

 type submitForm = (
   onSuccess: (values: Partial<Values>) => Promise<void> | void,
   onFailure?: (errors: Partial<ErrorMessages>) => Promise<void> | void,
-  options?: { focusError?: boolean }, // By default, it will try to focus the first errored field ) => void;
+  options?: { avoidFocusOnError?: boolean }, // by default, it will try to focus the first errored field (which is a good practice)
+) => void;
 ```